The Rebuilding Compass • Recovery Education

 Am I Reacting?

-Are decisions being driven by fear, anger, or panic?
+Are decisions being driven by anger, panic, shame, or urgency?

 Do I Have Support?